 20. Share your environmentally-friendly ideas on social media

 Spread the good word!
-Each time you find an environmentally-friendly option that you love, commit to letting everyone know so that they can try it too.
+Found an environmentally-friendly option that you love?
+Commit to letting everyone know so they can get on it too!

 Environmentally-friendly new year goals to follow